The independent, trusted guide to online education for over 26 years!

 Why pay $70,000 for a business degree from the University of Phoenix Online when you can get the same degree delivered to your desktop for only $17,000 from the University of Wyoming online?
 Non-profit colleges are offering online degrees in escalating numbers.
 And non-profit colleges cost a lot less than their for-profit peers.
 (Check out my data tables on affordable online degrees for real comparative cost information.)
 Wall Street analysts have begun referring to the online education sector as “overweight.”
 Too many colleges, offering too much product.
 Worse still, most online colleges look identical to students.
 Too much undifferentiated product heralds price competition.
 Enter the age of the deeply discounted online degree.
 Says Trace Urdan, Education analyst at Wells Fargo Securities:

 “Price-based competition is a new reality of the online degree market and has been reluctantly but universally acknowledged by all of its publicly-traded operators.
-With recent substantial price concessions introduced by Strayer, ITT Education, and now Apollo Group, through its Western International University (West), we believe that we could witness some significant disruption in the market and what could be a significant slowing or even cessation in the for-profit sector’s market share losses to not-for-profit operators.
+With recent substantial price concessions introduced by ITT Education and now Apollo Group, through its Western International University (West), we believe that we could witness some significant disruption in the market and what could be a significant slowing or even cessation in the for-profit sector’s market share losses to not-for-profit operators.

 Things look bleak for pricey for-profit colleges.
 Enrollments have been spiraling downward since 2010.
 A nervous Wall Street is hoping that unprecedented price slashing and deep degree discounting will win back online students.
 Says Urdan, the analyst: